OneTimeUser/intro-web-comp-principles/docs/week-4/README.md

 ### Lecture

 Welcome to CSS!
 Now we can finally begin to make our HTML look like something!
-So let's get styling!
+So let's get styling!\
+Here's a [good reference (ok, cheat sheet)](https://adam-marsden.co.uk/css-cheat-sheet) for CSS that will link to Mozilla's Web Documentation on CSS specifics.
+Keep it handy!

 #### CSS
 [Download Intro-CSS Lecture](https://onetimeuser.github.io/intro-web-comp-principles/week-4/4.pdf)\